NellyTuricenco/shopify-api-tracker/README.md

 ## 🧠 Future Ideas

 - [ ] Expand/collapse all buttons
-- [ ] Deploy to Vercel or GitHub Pages
 - [ ] Filter by status (deprecated, current)
 - [ ] Highlight newly added versions this week
-- [ ] RSS or webhook integration

 ---